secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 Follow up must be tracked as an activity on the record within SFDC.

 Requests submitted through the professional services page will be routed following `Global Account Ownership` rules.
-Notification of form submission will be sent to the Strategic Account Leader (SAL) and Sales Development Representative (SDR) as well as Customer Success manager.
+Notification of form submission will be sent to the Strategic Account Executive (SAE) and Sales Development Representative (SDR) as well as Customer Success manager.
-Initial response to form submission is the responsibility of the Account Owner (i.e. SAL).
+Initial response to form submission is the responsibility of the Account Owner (i.e. SAE).

 #### Trial Requests